 2010 - present

 In 2009, the Center established the Community-based Research Faculty Fellowship to support faculty in producing scholarship driven by community interests, integrated with curriculum, and in support of their promotion and tenure.
 During the same year, the Center began to integrate the work of the Egan Urban Center (EUC), known city-wide since 1994 for its deep engagement into communities providing research and technical assistance to community organizations (see Egan Office).
 EUC developed a Certificate in Community Engagement for public and nonprofit partners and brought service-learning students into struggling Chicago Public Schools to strategically position them as an asset contributing to school improvement.
 In 2013, EUC was renamed the Egan Office of Urban Education and Community Partnerships (UECP) of the Steans Center.
-Under the direction of John Zeigler, UECP was charged with overseeing Catholic and Public School Partnerships as well as grand-funded projects that integrate with student learning and faculty scholarship.
+Under the direction of John Zeigler, UECP was charged with overseeing Catholi, Public, and Early Education School Partnerships as well as innovative grand-funded projects that integrate student learning and faculty research and scholarship.